nesi/support-docs/docs/General/FAQs/How_can_I_let_my_fellow_project_team_members_read_or_write_my_files?.md

-So, supposing Joe Bloggs moves a file from his home directory to the project directory `/nesi/project/nesi99999`, his fellow team members won\'t be able to write to it:
+So, supposing Joe Bloggs moves a file from his home directory to the project directory `/nesi/project/nesi99999`, his fellow team members won't be able to write to it:

     $ ls -l README
     -rw-r--r-- 1 bloggsj bloggsj 235 Mar 14  2014 README